 - Keeping WVU Informed: While you’re abroad we ask that you keep us informed and aware of any issues that may arise.
 Please use your discretion to evaluate the urgency of any issue, and use email for non-urgent issues.
 We require that you provide us with a method of contact so that we can reach you while you are abroad.

 - Follow-Up Meeting: Once your program has concluded we will schedule a meeting to review and discuss your program.
 This will include any student issues that arose, lessons learned, and future programming possibilities.

 - Financial Reconciliation: All receipts and documentation will be collected at the follow-up meeting.
 At this time we will review all outstanding balances from vendors and begin the reimbursement process, if needed.
-We will also evaluate the program’s budgetary surplus or deficit and decide if it is possible to initiate a student refund.

 - Evaluation: After your return, we will email you a link to complete an online evaluation of your program, from start to finish.
 This will include your insights of the entire program process, and your feedback will be used to reevaluate processes and procedures, as well as to demonstrate success stories to the university community.